Presented by Madison Reed, LPC, NCC

 By the end of this workshop:

-- Therapists will define developmentally appropriate practice and identify cognitive, emotional, and relational characteristics across childhood and adolescence.
+Therapists will define developmentally appropriate practice and identify cognitive, emotional, and relational characteristics across childhood and adolescence.

-- Therapists will identify the clinical rationale behind developmentally specific interventions and describe how developmental stage informs intervention choice.
+Therapists will identify the clinical rationale behind developmentally specific interventions and describe how developmental stage informs intervention choice.

-- Therapists will examine the role of parental involvement in treatment planning and execution.
+Therapists will examine the role of parental involvement in treatment planning and execution.

-- Therapists will develop strategies for designing and adapting interventions that are creative, ethical, and developmentally aligned.
+Therapists will develop strategies for designing and adapting interventions that are creative, ethical, and developmentally aligned.

-- Therapists will create and present an original intervention using principles of developmental fit, emotional literacy, and therapeutic intention.
+Therapists will create and present an original intervention using principles of developmental fit, emotional literacy, and therapeutic intention.

 Details of access to be emailed after order is confirmed.

-Presented by Cristine Seidell, BSEd, MA, LPC, CCH, and Madison Reed, APC, NCC
+Presented by Madison Reed, LPC, NCC

 Time: 10am-3pm

-Friday, August 7, 2026
+Friday, August 21, 2026

 This 5-hour continuing education (CE) course is designed for therapists who want to move beyond one-size-fits-all approaches to child and adolescent therapy.
 Participants will learn how to assess developmental readiness, emotional literacy, and family dynamics in order to design interventions that are engaging, evidence-informed, and tailored to each client’s stage of growth.